Bywater Health exists because healthcare should never be the place where you feel the need to edit yourself.

 Office Manager

-Jerica Leigh grew up with 2 moms, and lots of gay and trans family members.
+Jerica grew up with 2 moms, and lots of queer and trans family members.
 She has a background in social services administration and moved to Portland from Austin last year to live in a state where human rights matter.

 TJ